-Palo Alto University has four graduate degree programs (MA in Counseling, MS in Psychology PhD in Clinical Psychology, PsyD in Clinical Psychology) that prepare students for meaningful careers in counseling, research, technology, education, clinical practices, or corporate settings.
+Palo Alto University has four graduate degree programs (MA in Clinical Mental Health Counseling, MS in Psychology, PhD in Clinical Psychology, PsyD in Clinical Psychology) that prepare students for meaningful careers in counseling, research, technology, education, clinical practices, or corporate settings.

-Admission for the Master of Arts in Counseling
+Admission for the Master of Arts in Clinical Mental Health Counseling

-The MA in Counseling program admits students twice a year - for the spring term, which starts in April, and the fall term, which starts in September.
+The MA in Clinical Mental Health Counseling program admits students twice a year - for the spring term, which starts in April, and the fall term, which starts in September.
 The spring start offers an online delivery option.
-The fall start offers online and in-person delivery options and the opportunity to complete the program in either 9 or 11 quarters.
+The fall start offers online and hybrid options and the opportunity to complete the program in either 9 or 11 quarters.

-- Application review for the spring 2023 cohort begins November 1, 2022.
-Apply by March 5, 2023 for regular considerations.
-The MA in Counseling program admits students on a rolling basis. - Application review for the fall 2023 cohort begins November 1, 2022.
-Apply by July 30, 2023 for regular considerations.
-The MA in Counseling program admits students on a rolling basis.
+Application review for the spring 2024 cohort begins November 1, 2023.
+The application deadline is March 3, 2024 at 11:59 PM ET.
+The MA in Clinical Mental Health Counseling program admits students on a rolling basis.

+Application review for the fall 2024 cohort begins November 1, 2023.
+The application deadline is July 28, 2024 at 11:59 PM ET.
+The MA in Clinical Mental Health Counseling program admits students on a rolling basis.

 Applications are reviewed and admissions interviews are offered to qualified applicants after all application materials are received and verified by PSYCAS.
 Applicants are typically notified of their admission decision within a few weeks of their interview.
-The deadlines listed below are final deadlines, but applicants are encouraged to apply early.
+The deadlines listed above are final deadlines, but applicants are encouraged to apply early.
 Although applications will be accepted until the posted deadlines, space in the program may fill up before then.
 Applicants are encouraged to apply early to ensure space is still available.